withPrasheel/chatbot-project/README.md

 4. Edit the .env file in the backend and replace the values as needed
 5. Run the server ```node server.js```

-## Overview
-This project is a full-scale chatbot interface developed as a technical take-home assessment for a Software Engineering (SWE) Intern position.
-It includes user authentication, a chat interface, conversation functionality, and integration with the OpenAI API.

 ## Features
 - User authentication with email confirmation
 - Real-time chat interface